Chomenor/ioef-cmod/new-filesystem-readme.md

 This is an updated file handling system for ioquake3 and other Quake 3 based games.
 It is a near complete rewrite of files.c and related components, designed to enhance the performance, stability, and security of the game while maintaining compatibility with virtually all existing servers and content.

 Here are the key features:
-- Improved resource precedence system which significantly reduces conflicts between pk3s
+- Improved precedence system which prevents conflicts and unwanted game changes from custom pk3s
+- Ability to use missionpack maps and textures when team arena mode isn't active
 - Greatly improved load times, especially with lots of pk3s installed
-- Ability to use missionpack maps and textures when team arena mode isn't active
-- Ability to customize the download and pure lists when hosting servers
 - Safer downloading options and other security improvements
-- New debugging commands to trace file/shader origins
 - Improved recovery from server download errors such as broken HTTP links
+- Ability to customize the download and pure lists when hosting servers
+- Improved server mod loading & ability to change mods on a running server
 - Fixed server-side pure list overflow issues
 - Semi-pure server support
+- New debugging commands to trace file/shader origins
-- Various other fixes and improvements
+- Various other features and improvements

 Feel free to contact me if you have any suggestions, feedback, or bug reports!